 This is a complete and unaltered new edition of James Theodore Bent’s The Cyclades, or Life Among the Insular Greeks, one of the most celebrated of all travel books, a description of a journey to the islands of Greece in the 1880s, originally published in London in 1885.
+It is newly typeset, not facsimile.
 With a short preface by Brian Jeffery.

 xii + 171 pages.
 A4.
 First published by Tecla in 2000.